mapizarro1/SentinelDeployment/Azure_Sentinel_Deployment_README.md

 # 🛡️ Azure Sentinel Deployment Documentation

 ## 📌 Overview
-This document describes the architecture, configuration, and integration details of the Azure Sentinel deployment for the **[Project/Environment Name]** environment.
+This document describes the architecture, configuration, and integration details of the Azure Sentinel deployment for the FEDRamp environment.

 ## 🔧 1.
 Deployment Details